Creating and Running a Slim Project in ServBay

 28

 .
-The first visit displays "This was not cached."
-Subsequent visits (within 60 seconds) show "This was served from cache."
+The first visit shows "This was not cached."; subsequent visits (before cache expires) show "This was served from cache."

 Redis Example

-ServBay provides the Redis package and the PHP ext-redis
+ServBay includes the Redis package and PHP ext-redis

 extension.
-To interact, install a PHP client library; we’ll use predis/predis
+You only need a PHP client library—here, we use predis/predis

 .

-Install the Redis client: In your project root:
+Install Redis Client Library: In your project root:

 bashcomposer require predis/predis